Infernolia/Infernolia.github.io/_pages/about.md

 - Served as reviewer at NIPS 2021 Algorithmic Fairness through the Lens of Causality and Robustness Workshop!
 - Served as reviewer at NIPS 2021 Machine Learning for Systems Workshop!

+---

+Always looking for research and collaboration opportunities in machine learning.
+Please contact me at abolirm@gmail.com if interested.